newswim/resume/README.md

 4. variety of user roles incl. bill pay for tenants
 5. displaying location via Google Maps API

-#####Admin and tenant CMS
+#### Admin and tenant CMS

 1. All data editable via CRUD-like forms & operations
 2. Change/reset password
 3. Login form with redirects and user-type directed landing pages
 4. Custom API

-#####Occupancy and tenant calendar
+#### Occupancy and tenant calendar

-1. could be alerted when a bill was upcoming
+1. Push notifications when a bill was upcoming
-2. responsive design
+2. Responsive design

 *Stack* | Javascript, Meteor framework, MongoDB, CSS, HTML, jQuery, MailChimp<br>
-*Libraries* | CollectionFS, GridFS, publish-composite
+*Tools* | CollectionFS, GridFS, publish-composite

 ***

-#### Physmodo :: physical therapy app and website
+### Physmodo :: physical therapy app and website

 Role: Developer<br>
 May - July, 2014<br>
 http://physmodo.com<br>

 *Description*: Worked with local branding and web consulting agency Square205 (square205.com) to design and create a web application.
 This would allow doctors and therapists to create a curriculum of videos and instructions for their clients, and allow the clients to interact by viewing, rating and marking completed as well as full search of all videos in the archive.

-*Note: To my knowledge, this is now going through its second round of funding.*

 Main features:
 - Custom CMS from scratch